Academic Integrity Policy

 - Background Noise

-- Sitting the exam in a public area (there should be no-one else in the exam room)
+- Sitting the exam in a public area (the exam participant is the only person permitted in the exam room)

 - Use of mobile phones or smartwatches